carlow78/brew-bliss/README.md

 </details>

-### User Story Testing
+### User Story/Functional Testing

-Completed throughout the development of the project and tracked using [Github Issues](https://github.com/carlow78/brew-bliss/issues?q=is%3Aissue+is%3Aclosed)
+User Stories were used throughout the development of the project and tracked using [Github Issues](https://github.com/carlow78/brew-bliss/issues?q=is%3Aissue+is%3Aclosed)

+<summary>View list of items #1</summary>

+As a <b>shopper</b> I can view list of items for sale so that <b>I can add to cart if I want to.</b>

+ACCEPTANCE CRITERIA:

+1. All items are visible when View All Items is clicked
+2. Items are arranged in a readable manner and adapted to screen size

+Tasks Completed

+- [x] create urls.py

+- [x] create views.py

+- [x] add items app to settings.py

+- [x] Populate items.html

+- [x] Populate product_details.html

+- [x] Issue Status Closed - 18/11/24

 ### Challenges Faced